 Their work is an integral part of the terroir.
 They prune, train, tie and protect their vine as needed throughout the year.
-Vineyard Manager Julien Boiteau has overseen the vineyard workers since 2005, while also supervising the upkeep of the gardens, under the watchful eye of Head Gardener Bertrand Caster.
+Vineyard Manager Julien Cazenave oversees the vineyard workers while also supervising the upkeep of the gardens, under the watchful eye of Head Gardener Bertrand Castet.

 Paul Pontallier arrived at Château Margaux in 1983 and was appointed Managing Director in 1990.
 He passed away on March 27, 2016, aged 59, following a brave seven-month battle with cancer.

 “His untimely passing has left a void in the heart of everyone at Château Margaux.
 We are all aware what a privilege it was to have worked with him for 33 years, and we know that he will be remembered for the indelible mark he left on Château Margaux’s long history.